vsshu/Synchrony/README.md

 # Synchrony
-Assignment on behavioural synchrony and mimicry for the course Core Topics AI at Tilburg University.
+Code for the assignment on behavioural synchrony and mimicry, for the course Core Topics AI at Tilburg University.

 The code was written to be used with the publicly available dataset ShakeFive2.